-This Certificate of Proficiency program prepares individuals, under supervision of physicians and other healthcare professionals, to draw blood samples from patients using a variety of invasive procedures.
+This Certificate of Proficiency program prepares individuals, under the supervision of physicians and other healthcare professionals, to draw blood samples from patients using a variety of invasive procedures.
 Instruction includes basic vascular anatomy and physiology, blood physiology, skin and venipuncture techniques, specimen collection and handling, safety and sanitation procedures, and applicable standards and regulations.
 Upon successful completion of this 12 or 17 credit-hour program, individuals will earn a certificate of proficiency.
-At completion of this program each student will be required to take the National Healthcareer Association's (NHA) Certified Phlebotomy Technician (CPT) exam as a Third Party Assessment for this program.
+At the completion of this program, each student will be required to take the National Health Career Association's (NHA) Certified Phlebotomy Technician (CPT) exam as a Third-Party Assessment for this program.

 Black River Technical College's Nursing and Allied Health programs contract with healthcare facilities in order for students to meet their clinical course outcomes.
-These facilities may have additional mandatory requirements that students and faculty must comply with in order to attend clinical within their facility.
+These facilities may have additional mandatory requirements that students and faculty must comply with in order to attend clinicals within their facility.
 If for any reason, those requirements are not met by a student and the facilities prohibit attendance, a student may not be able to complete the program requirements, resulting in the inability to successfully complete the program.
+Prospective students will be required to: